 Club AGM - watch out for an email with meeting venue and agenda.

 New season launch night at the courts from 7.00 p.m.
 Come along for a friendly game and enjoy free drinks and nibbles.

 Summer Leagues commence spanning two months through to end of season.

 New membership year begins - membership renewals will be issued in early August.

 Left to right: Peter Turner, Steve Park, Alex Howe, Charlotte Osborn, Richard Park, Brian Margetts, Philip Bailey

-Rutland Squash Rackets Club held its annual Finals Night on March 23rd at the Uppingham School courts, which saw the culmination of the 2016-17 season's competitions.
-In front of an appreciative balcony of spectators, the finals of all four competitions took place as well as the announcement of the league result.
+Rutland Squash Rackets Club held its annual Finals Night on March 22nd at the Uppingham School courts, which saw the culmination of the 2017-18 season's competitions.
+In front of an appreciative balcony of spectators, the finals of three of the four competitions took place as well as the announcement of the league result.

 The presentation of trophies at the end also included the award of the Myles Knauer League Cup for the top